-Where would you put a shiplap wall with plywood in your house??
+Where would you put a shiplap plywood wall in your house??

 Let me know in the comments below!!

-Ready to see a little video of how this shiplap wall comes together?
+Ready to see a little video of how this shiplap plywood wall comes together?

 If you love DIY videos, be sure to check out my videos page for more.